-As a general rule the first stage of any silt dredging project is to establish exactly how much silt will need to be removed.
-This calculation is required to establish both the best means of removal and to help understand where best to place the silt after removal.
-From silt samples and a Bathymetric survey. it’s possible to establish the consistency of the silt, which gives a guideline to the time frame required for the removal process.
+Generally when it comes to any river dredging project the best way to start is to determine exactly how much silt has collected in a section of the river to find out how much needs to be removed.
+The amount of silt that needs to be removed governs which is the best method of removal and also to helps us to understand where best to dispose of the silt after removal.
+Using a Bathymetric surgery and silt sample from the river section we are able to establish the consistency of the silt, which in turn gives us a guideline as to the time frame that would be required for the removal.

 - 16ft Manned Survey vessel